This guide describes how to set up, configure, and run the Vision AI Engine during a live match.

 For information about running Vision AI on a separate machine, see: Vision AI Assistant

-Vision AI Setup
+Vision AI setup

 Before you begin, check the Vision AI hardware requirements page to confirm that your computer meets minimum requirements.
 If you aren't sure, run the Video > Auto Detect Video Settings tool and apply any recommended changes.
 Then check the Tools > Configuration > Vision AI tab for confirmation: